-We attempted to optimize the utilization of UAS and Sentinel-2 data to create a reference percent cover dataset, which was then used as a training and validation inputs for a RF modeling framework.
+We endeavored to optimize the utilization of UAS and Sentinel-2 data to create a reference percent cover dataset, which was then used as a training and validation inputs for a RF modeling framework.
 This approach helped develop an annual time-series percent cover database for the invasive MEOF.
-Developing a generalized model enables efficient mapping of irruptive invasive plant species that blooms episodically, often found in clustered patches with poor representation in the field data.
-Effective Management of plant invasives such as MEOF will require spatially continuous, multitemporal maps of species occurrence and cover as its first step.
+Developing a generalized model that can be applied across space and time allows for efficient mapping of irruptive invasive plant species, which often bloom episodically and occur in clustered patches.
+Such distributions are often underrepresented in conventional field survey datasets, including our ground reference data, because random sampling rarely captures them adequately.
+Effective management of plant invasives such as MEOF will require spatially continuous, multitemporal maps of species occurrence and cover as its first step.
 Building such a database for invasive MEOF can help to comprehend the spatial and temporal dynamics of its invasion patterns (Müllerová et al., 2017).
-Therefore, our objectives are threefold: (1) to develop a generalized prediction model using field-collected and UAS-derived percent cover samples to map the extent of invasive MEOF using Sentinel 2 imagery across western SD; (2) to compare and validate our model-derived percent cover estimates against the drone-derived estimates; and (3) to validate the predicted yellow sweetclover maps independently using PlanetScope imagery.
+Therefore, our objectives are threefold: (1) to develop a generalized prediction model using field-collected and UAS-derived percent cover samples along with Sentinel 2 imagery to map the fractional cover of invasive MEOF across western SD; (2) to compare and validate our model-derived percent cover estimates against the drone-derived estimates; and (3) to further validate the predicted yellow sweetclover maps using PlanetScope imagery, which provides higher temporal resolution and independent data for cross-sensor validation, and to assess MEOF cover in regions lacking UAS coverage.
 We ask two research questions.
 First, what are the spatiotemporal distributions of invasive MEOF across western SD?
 Second, are the spatiotemporal distributions of MEOF explained by precipitation in bloom years?
 For land managers, it is crucial to both understand the current distribution of MEOF in recent years and appreciate its invasion dynamics, to curb further spread of MEOF into previously unaffected areas.
 The developed invasive species cover database would therefore, help to design mitigation strategies effectively and promote the proactive conservation of grassland ecosystems.